Consult the medication dictionary to quickly obtain detailed information

 The question of contraception is fundamental because of the issues related to it (abortion and unwanted pregnancy).
 It is important that adolescents be well-informed about the various options available to them in terms of contraception, and that once a method is chosen, it is optimally used.

 It is sometimes difficult to make an adolescent understand the implications of contracting an STI.
 Many teens feel immune to such an occurrence—their feeling of invulnerability gives them a false sense of security.
 In truth, the only measure (aside from abstinence) that protects your child against an STI is wearing a condom for each sexual encounter.
-This measure is very easily accessible, but it isn't always easy to convince teens to use it systematically and assiduously.
+This measure is very easily accessible, but it isn't always easy to convince teens to use it systematically and consistently.

 It is advisable for parents to remain open-minded so adolescents feel comfortable asking questions or sharing their concerns.
 To achieve this common ground, here is some advice:

 Sexuality is a topic that generates a lot of discussion, so be sure to encourage it in your home.
 You can provide a positive influence on your teen’s sexuality.
-Your child will undoubtedly appreciate your support!
+Your child will undoubtedly appreciate your open-mindedness!

 Your message has been sent.